david-bakin/hugo-theme-cactus/README.md

 **🡆 Forked** from [`monkeyWzr/hugo-theme-cactus`](https://github.com/monkeyWzr/hugo-theme-cactus) so I can make local changes yet still track improvements from the creator -- davidbak

+* Cherry-picked 60baee593 from [`lollipopman/hugo-theme-cactus`](https://github.com/lollipopman/hugo-theme-cactus/commit/60baee593a464fa5da55fdcde3e9ef6c22bad126) so I can change the heading "Writings" to "Posts" (or anything else) on home page.

 ---

 ## Cactus